ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 Site us-east was removed
 Workgroup configuration example
 ```
-An output that is similar to the following example is displayed for Private Plan:
+An output that is similar to the following example is displayed for Private cloud:
 ```
-ksysmgr del site home
+ksysmgr delete site home
 Workspace Suv_Proc was removed
 Workspace SVT-SMALL-Q3.2-mano-GRS was removed
 ......